Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/discover-apis-and-services.md

 ### Prepare the hybrid-override.yaml

-Configure the `hybrid-override.yaml` to discover `VirtualServices` and `RequestAuthentication` resources fromthe `ampc-demo` namespace, and documentation from the `/apidoc/swagger.json` endpoint
+Configure the `hybrid-override.yaml` to discover `VirtualServices` and `RequestAuthentication` resources from the `ampc-demo` namespace, and documentation from the `/apidoc/swagger.json` endpoint

 ```yaml
 da: